-Head to Carlingford’s Leprechaun & Fairy Cavern and meet the Leprechaun Whisperer who has built the underground cavern to connect with two old tunnels, one linking with the fairy glen in Rostrevor Co.
-Down, and the other with Foy mountain and the home of Ireland’s last remaining 236 leprechauns.
-It is only belief that keeps them alive now.
+Head to Carlingford’s Leprechaun & Fairy Cavern and meet the Leprechaun Whisperer who has built the underground cavern to connect with two old tunnels.
+One links with the fairy glen in Rostrevor, County Down, and the other with Foy mountain and the home of Ireland’s last remaining 236 leprechauns.
+It is only belief that keeps them alive now!

 #5.
 Cavan Burren Park, Cavan

 Take a walk though time and explore the dramatic and ancient ice-age valley of Cavan Burren Park, a unique and prehistoric landscape of monuments, megalithic tombs and spectacular glacial geology.

 The Park has amazing examples of megalithic tombs, stone walls, ancient rock art, glacial erratics and breathtaking views of Cuilcagh Mountain and the surrounding landscapes.
 There are four walking trails (inc. multi-access trail) and a visitor centre.